 Fishermen lure sharks to the pier at Juno Beach to try to catch them, so swimming in the area near the pier is more dangerous than further away from the pier.
 I choose other beaches for a swim usually, such as the beaches on Singer Island, which have nicer sand and clearer water too.

-Walk south down the sand to Loggerhead Beach with its nice playground and marinelife center full of youthful volunteers and tanks full of turtles.
+Walk south down to Loggerhead Beach with its nice playground and marinelife center full of youthful volunteers and tanks with turtles.

 After your swim or walk at the beach, have pizza at County Line Pizza on U.S. Highway 1 just north of Donald Ross Rd- the New York pasta and pizza are so good, and the people are friendly.